IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

     - Mines are Clockwork’s invention
 - Fight across the bridge to chase Mushika, who holds the detonator
 	- mushika takes dash as long as no one is in melee.
 Disengage if caught?
 	- automata chase + block, range + melee.
-Some on roofs (half move to jump down)
+Some on roofs (ATHL check to jump down)
 	- what do automata do when mushika dies?
 - Automata contracted from Luca Industries hold the bridge, have pinned down all the Bridgefolk
     - Have already used up their Shockwave attk